Family Rehab Treatment Centers for Parents and Children Near Me

 - Fear that their child might be taken away from them if they attend treatment.

 - Roles that women must take on in their families.

 A 2015 survey found that nearly 74% of pregnant women feared being identified as substance abusers, with one of the main reasons being afraid that they might lose custody of their children.6 Despite these fears, some mothers in this survey reported that their fear motivated them to be honest with healthcare practitioners and seek help.7

-Family Residential Treatment for Parents
+Family-Based Residential Treatment Programs for Parents

-Family residential treatment can be a beneficial option for parents struggling with addiction.
+Family-based residential treatment programs can be a beneficial option for parents struggling with addiction.
 This type of rehab may allow parents to remain with their children while they undergo treatment for SUDs in a residential setting.
 These types of programs are designed to meet both the needs of parents and the needs of their children; parents can continue their parenting responsibilities, bond with their children, and receive childcare while they participate in treatment.